apache/doris/docs/en/administrator-guide/config/fe_config.md

 ### max_bdbje_clock_delta_ms

-Default：5000 （5s）
+Default: 5000 （5s）

 Set the maximum acceptable clock skew between non-master FE to Master FE host.
 This value is checked whenever a non-master FE establishes a connection to master FE via BDBJE.
 The connection is abandoned if the clock skew is larger than this value.

 ### ignore_meta_check

-Default：false
+Default: false

-IsMutable：true
+IsMutable: true

 If true, non-master FE will ignore the meta data delay gap between Master FE and its self,  even if the metadata delay gap exceeds *meta_delay_toleration_second*.
 Non-master FE will still offer read service.
 This is helpful when you try to stop the Master FE for a relatively long time for some reason,  but still wish the non-master FE can offer read service.

 ### metadata_failure_recovery

-Default：false
+Default: false

 If true, FE will reset bdbje replication group(that is, to remove all electable nodes info)  and is supposed to start as Master.
 If all the electable nodes can not start, we can copy the meta data to another node and set this config to true to try to restart the FE..

 ### priority_networks

-Default：none
+Default: none

 Declare a selection strategy for those servers have many ips.
-Note that there should at most one ip match this list.  this is a list in semicolon-delimited format, in CIDR notation, e.g. 10.10.10.0/24 ， If no ip match this rule, will choose one randomly..
+Note that there should at most one ip match this list.  this is a list in semicolon-delimited format, in CIDR notation, e.g. 10.10.10.0/24 , If no ip match this rule, will choose one randomly..

 ### txn_rollback_limit

-Default：100
+Default: 100

 the max txn number which bdbje can rollback when trying to rejoin the group

 ### max_agent_task_threads_num

-Default：4096
+Default: 4096

-MasterOnly：true
+MasterOnly: true

 max num of thread to handle agent task in agent task thread-pool.

 ### heartbeat_mgr_blocking_queue_size

-Default：1024
+Default: 1024

-MasterOnly：true
+MasterOnly: true

 blocking queue size to store heartbeat task in heartbeat_mgr.

 ### heartbeat_mgr_threads_num

-Default：8
+Default: 8

-MasterOnly：true
+MasterOnly: true

 num of thread to handle heartbeat events in heartbeat_mgr.

 ### bdbje_replica_ack_timeout_second

-Default：10  (s)
+Default: 10  (s)

-The replica ack timeout when writing to bdbje ， When writing some relatively large logs, the ack time may time out, resulting in log writing failure.
+The replica ack timeout when writing to bdbje , When writing some relatively large logs, the ack time may time out, resulting in log writing failure.
 At this time, you can increase this value appropriately.

 ### bdbje_lock_timeout_second

-Default：1
+Default: 1

-The lock timeout of bdbje operation， If there are many LockTimeoutException in FE WARN log, you can try to increase this value
+The lock timeout of bdbje operation, If there are many LockTimeoutException in FE WARN log, you can try to increase this value

 ### bdbje_heartbeat_timeout_second

-Default：30
+Default: 30

 The heartbeat timeout of bdbje between master and follower. the default is 30 seconds, which is same as default value in bdbje.
 If the network is experiencing transient problems, of some unexpected long java GC annoying you,  you can try to increase this value to decrease the chances of false timeouts

 ### replica_ack_policy

-Default：SIMPLE_MAJORITY
+Default: SIMPLE_MAJORITY

-OPTION：ALL, NONE, SIMPLE_MAJORITY
+OPTION: ALL, NONE, SIMPLE_MAJORITY

 Replica ack policy of bdbje. more info, see: http://docs.oracle.com/cd/E17277_02/html/java/com/sleepycat/je/Durability.ReplicaAckPolicy.html

 ### replica_sync_policy

-Default：SYNC
+Default: SYNC

-选项：SYNC, NO_SYNC, WRITE_NO_SYNC
+选项: SYNC, NO_SYNC, WRITE_NO_SYNC

 Follower FE sync policy of bdbje.

 ### master_sync_policy

-Default：SYNC
+Default: SYNC

-选项：SYNC, NO_SYNC, WRITE_NO_SYNC
+选项: SYNC, NO_SYNC, WRITE_NO_SYNC

 Master FE sync policy of bdbje.
 If you only deploy one Follower FE, set this to 'SYNC'.
 If you deploy more than 3 Follower FE,  you can set this and the following 'replica_sync_policy' to WRITE_NO_SYNC.  more info, see: http://docs.oracle.com/cd/E17277_02/html/java/com/sleepycat/je/Durability.SyncPolicy.html

 ### meta_delay_toleration_second

-Default：300 （5分钟）
+Default: 300 （5分钟）

 Non-master FE will stop offering service  if meta data delay gap exceeds *meta_delay_toleration_second*

 ### edit_log_roll_num

-Default：50000
+Default: 50000

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Master FE will save image every *edit_log_roll_num* meta journals.

 ### edit_log_port

-Default：9010
+Default: 9010

 bdbje port

 ### edit_log_type

-Default：BDB
+Default: BDB

 Edit log type.
       BDB: write log to bdbje